pippinbarr/v-r-5/process/list-of-works.md

 More generally I like the idea that we're only casting the shadow... so the visibility of the mesh/primitive itself isn't there, just the shape.
 That would allow for more diverse shapes that wouldn't occlude the camera or other things.

+### The light within

+(**Exterior**)

+A dias where you can cast a light?
+Or I suppose just the general idea of having a torch or something along those lines?
+I.e. casting shadows by pointing a light at them.
+F for flashlight?

 ### Accumulations

 (**Exterior**)